pantheon-systems/documentation/source/content/guides/sendgrid-wordpress-wp-mail-smtp.md

 <Alert title="Note" type="info">

-WP Mail SMTP is not the only plugin available to integrate WordPress with Sendgrid, nor is it officially endorded by Pantheon as the preferred method.
+WP Mail SMTP is not the only plugin available to integrate WordPress with Sendgrid, nor is it officially endorsed by Pantheon as the preferred method.

 </Alert>